build-on-aws/content/posts/what-is-the-cloud/index.md

 The internet fundamentally changed things.
 We weren’t just sending messages back and forth anymore; we were visiting digital locations called websites.
 These websites needed a place to store their text and images, and eventually they even started doing more than just displaying stored information; they began to facilitate sales, coordinate deliveries, and much more.
 All the storage and computing for these countless websites had to come from somewhere, and that somewhere was a server.

-What’s a server?
-It’s basically just a high-powered computer with no dedicated monitor.
+If you don't know already, a server is basically just a high-powered computer with no dedicated monitor.
 Think of it as raw computing and storage to be called upon by people anywhere in the world.
-In fact, I could have a server under my desk right now that hosted a website that you could visit.
+In fact, I could put a server under my desk right now to host a website for you to visit.

 All these servers, owned by countless people and businesses, were the beginning of the cloud.